-The New Jersey Constitution mandates that "[t]he Legislature shall provide for the maintenance and support of a thorough and efficient system of free public schools for the instruction of all the children of the State between the ages of five and eighteen years."
-In addition to the State's program of public education, the Legislature has recognized that charter schools "can assist in promoting comprehensive educational reform by providing a mechanism for the implementation of a variety of educational approaches which may not be available in the traditional public school classroom."
+The New Jersey Constitution mandates that "[t]he Legislature shall provide for the maintenance and support of a thorough and efficient system of free public schools for the instruction of all the children of the State between the ages of five and eighteen years."2 In addition to the State's program of public education, the Legislature has recognized that charter schools "can assist in promoting comprehensive educational reform by providing a mechanism for the implementation of a variety of educational approaches which may not be available in the traditional public school classroom."3

-The Commissioner of Education provides approval and grants charters to charter schools under the Charter School Program Act (CSPA).4 These charter schools are considered public schools that are operated independently of a local board of education and are managed by a board of trustees.5 The funding for charter schools is provided by federal, state, and local aid, but is not equivalent to the per pupil funding of traditional schools.6 In recent years, the question of who is responsible for paying for students to attend charter schools in districts other than those in which the students live has been the subject of litigation.7
+The Commissioner of Education provides approval and grants charters to charter schools under the Charter School Program Act (CSPA).4 These charter schools are considered public schools that are operated independently of a local board of education and are managed by a board of trustees.5 The funding for charter schools is provided by federal, state, and local aid but is not equivalent to the per pupil funding of traditional schools.6 In recent years, the question of who is responsible for paying for students to attend charter schools in districts other than those in which the students live has been the subject of litigation.7

 In Bd. of Educ. of Twp. of Piscataway v.
-New Jersey Dept. of Educ., the Appellate Division considered whether a municipal government was obligated to provided funding for its students enrolled in charter schools located in other school districts.8 The decision turned on the meaning of "school district of residence," which is not defined in the CSPA.9 The ambiguity of this term serves as the basis for the Commission's proposed modification to the statute.
+New Jersey Dept. of Educ., the Appellate Division considered whether a local board of education was obligated to provide funding for its students enrolled in charter schools located in other school districts.8 The decision turned on the meaning of "school district of residence," which is not defined in the CSPA.9 The Commission recommends modification of the statutory language to address the ambiguity identified by the Court.